one-2/portfolio-site-react/README.md

 ### Stage 2: Backend and Content Addition
 1. Design and build a MERN backend to retrieve data for the Projects, Blogs, and Email List pages.
-    - Design the database. ✅
+    - Design the databases. ✅
         - Specify the database requirements.
 Justify your choices. ✅
         - Choose a technology.
 Justify your choice. ✅
         - Design a NoSQL database structure for user services. ✅
-        - Design a second NoSQL database structure for logging.
+        - Design a second NoSQL database structure for logging. ✅
     - Design the backend.
         - Design the API using the ExpressJS framework on NodeJS, following the database structure and
             - Observer pattern for user subscription and termination.